-The location of the wound depends on the type of hook, the size of the hook, and whether you are using natural bait or an artificial lure.
+The wound’s location depends on the hook’s type, size, and whether you are using natural bait or an artificial lure.
 Fish hooked at shallow depths have lower mortality rates than fish hooked in deep water.
 Fish hooked in the gut had the highest mortality, even when necropsies revealed major internal damage.
 For this reason, it is crucial to use the right kind of tackle and to follow proper safety precautions.

 Many fish caught at depths greater than thirty feet can suffer from barotrauma, a condition in which gas builds up in the fish’s body, which makes it difficult to swim back to its ideal depth.
 If you are unable to release such fish, you should carefully handle it.
 Its symptoms include sluggish swimming, bulging eyes, and lifted scales.
 These can be serious conditions and can result in death.

 You can help reduce the risks associated with catch and release fishing by properly cleaning the fish before frying it.
-By properly cleaning fish before cooking them, you can reduce the amount of PCBs and DDT in their fatty parts.
+Properly cleaning fish before cooking them can reduce the amount of PCBs and DDT in their fatty parts.
 Additionally, cooking fish can reduce the amount of mercury that is found in its skin.
 Additionally, cooking the fish will seal in the contaminants in the fish’s fat and thus minimize the risks of mercury.

 Those who enjoy the sport of catch and release fishing will be happy to learn about the benefits of doing so.
-This type of fishing promotes the health of the fish population by minimizing the amount of damage it causes.
-In addition to the reduction in the number of fish that are lost to the dumping process, these practices help keep ecosystems healthy.
+This type of fishing promotes the fish population’s health by minimizing the damage it causes.
+In addition to reducing the number of fish lost to the dumping process, these practices help keep ecosystems healthy.
 Catch and release fishing has been proven to be more effective in certain situations, such as lake fisheries.

 The environmental benefits of catch and release fishing are well-known.
 While many fishermen enjoy the feeling of success, a large percentage of catch-and-release fish die due to human interaction.
-The mortality rate of catch and release fish is between 5% and 30 percent if the angler follows solid best practices.
-However, mortality rates vary between species, and even anglers who follow the recommended practices will still kill some fish.
+The catch and release fish mortality rate is between 5% and 30 percent if the angler follows solid best practices.
+However, mortality rates vary between species; even anglers who follow the recommended practices will still kill some fish.

-By releasing your catch, you help to maintain the balance of the water environment.
+By releasing your catch, you help maintain the water environment’s balance.
 By releasing your catch, you provide food for many other species and contribute to the healthy ecosystem of rivers and seas.
 Besides allowing fish to grow and reproduce, catch and release fishing also saves the resources required for restocking the water bodies.
 Furthermore, catch and release fishing allows people to enjoy a plentiful fishing experience while helping to maintain the delicate balance of the natural environment.